User interview analysis – turning raw data into insights effectively

 User interviews aren't designed to yield statistically relevant results.
 At best you can formulate hypotheses about the general market that can be validated using quantitative data.

-If using figures, stick to the “6 out of 8” format to remind your audience that total numbers are low.
-In general using numbers is not bad, as it helps to spot outliers, e.g. an opinion that only one participant had.
+If you decide to use figures, stick to the “6 out of 8” format to remind your audience that the overall numbers are low.
+In general, using numbers is not bad because it helps to spot outliers, such as an opinion held by only one respondent.

 Expecting perfect clarity